 Wool For Sale

-All these sheep are raised on our farm, shorn by a team of experienced shearers and skirted by Brooke.
+All these sheep are raised on our farm, shorn by a team of experienced shearers and skirted by Brooke (This year we did host a skirting day so got some help from some fibre lovers).
 If you are wondering about the names, all our breeding sheep are given names starting with a letter corresponding to the year.
-So the lamb fleeces all have names starting with “J”, because they were born in 2021.
-The H’s were born in 2020, the G’s were born in 2019, and so on.
+So the lamb fleeces all have names starting with “M”, because they were born in 2024.
+The L’s were born in 2023, K’s were born in 2022, J’s were born in 2021, and so on.

 How do we skirt?

-All fleeces are skirted to the best of my ability, but animals are not coated, so there is likely to be a small amount of vegetable matter, etc from winter feeding.
+All fleeces are skirted to the best of my ability, but animals are not coated, so there is likely to be a small amount of vegetable matter (VM), etc from winter feeding.
 The amount of VM is estimated where I was able to, particularly on those fleeces with higher amounts.
-Some fleeces may have a small amount of second cuts as well – this is noted on fleeces where it may be more of a concern.
-Soundness of all the fleeces was checked, if there is a weakness in the fleece it is noted in the description, and pricing adjusted.
-Britch wool has been removed, unless specified.
+Some fleeces may have a small amount of second cuts – this is noted on fleeces where it may be more of a concern.
+Soundness of all the fleeces is checked, if there is a weakness in the fleece it is noted in the description, and pricing adjusted.
 Some of these fleeces are showing some yellowing simply due to the time passed since shearing.
 This yellowing should scour out without much trouble.
+There also may be some dandruff on the skin side of a few of the fleeces.
+This isn’t scurf – it isn’t stuck fast to the fibre.
+Depending on how the fleeces are processed it will be more or less of an issue.

 “I got the fleece and scoured up a test section of the white one.
 It looks so pretty and bright white!
 I will be back to buy more after these ones are processed.
 Thanks again!
 They were exactly as advertised which I really appreciate when buying online.” – Erica